tudelft3d/website/education/index.md

 <h2>Changes from the 2020-2021 academic year</h2>

-GEO5013: 3D city modelling for urban applications is split into:
+GEO5013: 3D city modelling for urban applications is no longer taught.
+Its contents are split into:
-  * GEO5014: Geomatics as support for energy applications
+  * [GEO5014](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=52747): Geomatics as support for energy applications
-  * GEO5015: Modelling wind and dispersion in urban environments
+  * [GEO5015](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=52748): Modelling wind and dispersion in urban environments

 <h2>Other courses we are teaching</h2>